 Active Ingredient: Zinc Oxide 18.75%

-I love Badger Baby’s Natural Organic Sunscreen (click here to check price)!
+I love Badger Baby’s Natural Organic Sunscreen (click here to check price on Amazon)!
 It’s certified all-natural, and is one of the safest sunscreens out there.

 It contains no chemicals at all, and is made from an organic base of sunflower oil and beeswax.